Jchisholm204/Jchisholm204.github.io/_posts/2024-12-8-freertos_adc.md

 ## FreeRTOS Driver
 Exactly like the FreeRTOS drivers before it, the ADC driver contains all of the task safe calls to the HAL.
 However, the ADC driver is written slightly differently from the others.
 The ADC + DMA driver aims to be a hardware managed interface.
 This works by utilizing the DMA to transfer data from the ADC's data registers into program memory every time the ADC completes a reading.
-As such, the most present reading from an ADC channel will always be in its spot in the `ADC_READINGS` array.
+As such, the most present reading from an ADC channel will always be in the `ADC_READINGS` array.

 ### Initialization
 Similar to the other drivers, the initialization function acts as a parameter-less wrapper for the HAL initialization function.
 The ADC driver initialization also initializes all ADC readings to zero, and sets up the analog pins.
-Before initializing the ADC, the task initializes the DMA, ensuring it will be ready when the ADC starts its conversions.
+Before initializing the ADC, the function initializes the DMA, ensuring it will be ready when the ADC starts its conversions.
 The ADC is then initialized with a 12 bit resolution and the maximum sample rate using the enumerations provided by the HAL.
 The channels are then configured in the same order they appear in the `ADC_CHANNEL` enumeration in the header file.
 For testing purposes, only two of the channels have been initialized.

 For other projects, it may make sense to rename the channels.
 The channels in this driver were named based on their physical naming on the VCU V2 PCB.
 Once all is configured, the DMA is started, followed by the ADC's start conversions command.